QuTech-Delft/OpenQL/CONTRIBUTING.md

 largest amount of conflicting styles.
 Therefore, it makes more sense to just stick to Python.
 The only annoying conflict is that the standard library types are lowercase.

+Since OpenQL is a library, it's important not to pollute the global namespace with stuff.
+Imagine, for instance, if OpenQL would define the type `Bit` to represent a classical bit in the global namespace, and someone using the library from C++ also includes a bit manipulation library that happens to also define `Bit`; this would be a naming conflict that's impossible to resolve for the user.
+Therefore, everything defined by OpenQL should be in the `ql` namespace, and all preprocessor macros (which can't be namespaced) should start with `QL_`.

 ## Indentation